jonathanrdelgado/SublimeTodoReview/README.markdown

 **Check the issues for upcoming features**

 This is a fork of [@robcowie's](https://github.com/robcowie) SublimeTodo.
 Unfortunately, he is unable to maintain it any longer.
 Additionally, this includes [@dnatag's](https://github.com/dnatag) ST3 fork, which allowed me to get this thing fixed relatively quickly.
-This package will be actively maintained, and is in full working condition for ST3.
-ST2 will not be supported as the original SublimeTODO should cover you.

 # Install